cscis71summe17/TheVacationer/README.md

 **Sprint Review with Stakeholder**

-We have conducted a sprint review with our stakeholder Marica.
+We have conducted a sprint review with our stakeholder Marika.
 She was happy to see the progress of our development.
 She reviewed the working software we developed so far and suggested to add the below items to product backlog:

+In this Sprint, we could deliver 6 points i.e., names & websites of the restaurants.
+We couldnt deliver the Restaurant Address user story.
+It remains in the sprint backlog and we will work on it in the next sprint.

 1. Pictures of the famous landmarks
 2. Mode of transportation to the landmarks from traveller's accomodation (hotel/lodge etc)